There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 The Text Tool allows for typing text directly on the page in Showbie documents for when longer text is needed.
 You can customize the color, font size, and alignment of text.
 The text is editable after it’s been saved and Showbie keeps track of who authored the text and when it was created or last modified.

-• Tap on the 'T' in the toolbar and then tap anywhere on the document to begin typing.
+Tap on the Text Tool (T) icon in the toolbar and then tap anywhere on the document to begin typing.

-To access the font options for the text tool, make sure you have selected the text box you’d like to change the font of, and then tap the text tool 'T' icon again.
-Then you can select rich text options such as font sizing, format and color!
+To access the font options for the text tool, make sure you have selected the text box you’d like to change the font of, and then tap the Text Tool (T) icon again.
+There you can select rich text options such as font sizing, format and color!

-To resize the textbox: select it, then grab one of the sizing circles and drag your text box to the desired size.
-Tap outside of the text box when you have sized it accordingly.
+Select it, then drag one of the sizing circles to the desired size.
+Tap outside the text box when you’re done.

-To move the textbox: select it, then hold and drag the text box to its proper location.
-Tap outside of the text box when you are finished.
+Select it, then tap and drag the box to its new location.
+Tap outside the text box when finished.

 Pen Tool